Red Bay, Newfoundland and Labrador

 Red Bay is a fishing village in Labrador, notable as a significant underwater archaeological site in the Americas.
 Between 1530 and the early 17th century, it was a major Basque whaling area.
-Several whaling ships, both large galleons and small chalupas, sank there, and their discovery led to the designation of Red Bay in 2013 as a UNESCO World Heritage Site.
+Several whaling ships, both large galleons and small chalupas, sank there, and their discovery led to the designation of Red Bay as a National Historic Site in 1979 and in 2013 as a UNESCO World Heritage Site.

+Etymology

+The name "Red Bay" originates from the name given to the bay given by French fishermen in the 17th century, being Baie Rouge.
+The Basque people named the location Butus or Buitures ("Vultures").
+(Note: Differing consensus on naming between sources.)